-The commissioners meet the 1st and 3rd Tuesday of every month at 6 p.m. in the auditorium of Building A at the Evans Government Center with the exception of the 1st meeting of each quarter, which is held at the Courthouse in Appling.
+The commissioners meet on the first and third Tuesday of every month at 6PM in the auditorium of Building A at the Evans Government Center, with the exception of the first meeting of each quarter, which is held at the Courthouse in Appling.

-The Cities in the County
+Cities in the County